amd/aocl-compression/docs/EXAMPLE_README.md

 To build this example test program on a Linux system using GCC or AOCC, you must specify path to aocl_compression.h header file and link with libaocl_compression.so file as follows:

-`gcc test.c -I <aocl_compression.h file path> -L <libaocl_compression.so file path> -laocl_compression`
+`gcc test.c -I <aocl_compression.h file path> -L <libaocl_compression.so directory path> -laocl_compression -Wl,-rpath=<libaocl_compression.so directory path>`

+Before running the example program, ensure it points to the right library dependencies for openMP, etc.

 @page MT_ETP Example 2

-The following test program shows the sample usage and calling sequence of aocl - compression APIs to get ST compatible compressed stream from a stream produced by AOCL MT compressor :
+The following test program shows the sample usage and calling sequence of aocl - compression APIs to extract format compliant compressed stream from a stream produced by AOCL multi-threaded compressor :

 Build AOCL-Compression library with `AOCL_ENABLE_THREADS`.